maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

  }
  ```

- This same structure can be applied to both PNS and CAS:
+ This same structure can be applied to both PNS and XOR-URLs:

  `safe://www.happyurl` is the same as `<safe://asdadfiojf3289ry9uy329ryfhusdhfdsfsdsd#www>`